 Digital Watermarking for Recycling Sorting | Enables more efficient waste management by improving automatic sorting of recyclable films, a key step in advancing circular economy goals. |

-Tier 1 companies comprise market leaders capturing significant market share in global market.
+Tier 1 companies comprise market leaders capturing significant market share in food packaging film market.
 These industry leaders stand out for having a large product variety and a high production capacity.
 These industry giants stand out for having a wide geographic reach, a wealth of production experience in a variety of package styles, and a strong customer base.

 They offer a variety of services, such as recycling and manufacturing, using state-of-the-art equipment, according to legal requirements, and offering the best possible quality.
 Among the well-known businesses in tier 1 are Amcor plc, Berry Global Group Inc., Sealed Air Corporation, Sonoco Products Company, Klockner Pentaplast Group and Toray Industries Inc.